COVESA/dlt-daemon/README.txt

 -------
 Full information on the license for this software is available in the "LICENSE.txt" file.
-The full LGPL license is in "LGPL.txt."
+The full MPL license is in "MPL.txt."

 Contact